instilled/.dotfiles/README.md

     source <(curl https://raw.githubusercontent.com/instilled/.dotfiles/master/install.sh)

-at your shell.
+in your shell.
 This should install itself and all its dependencies.
 You should now configure iTerms to use the correct color schema and font.
 This is a per profile setting.

+# Other Applications

+* 1Password
+* Amphetamine
+* Docker
+* Dropbox
+* Google Drive Sync
+* IntelliJ
+* iStats Menu
+* iTerm
+* XCode

 # Credits